dkanas/netguru-recruitment-task/README.md

 Run `./run dev` to start up the development server.
 At the first start the app container will build and install all dependencies.

-Make sure, that you have docker and docker-compose installed.

-Then run `./run dev` to start the development server.

 ## Usage
 ### GET /movies